amaciver/full-stack-project/proposal/README.md

 ## Minimum Viable Product

 CouchSmurfing is a web application inspired by CouchSurfing built using Ruby on Rails and React/Redux.
+Users can book stays with all their favorite characters from 1980s cartoons, grouped by kingdom or realm.
+Smurfs, He-Man, Thundercats, G.I.Joe, Care Bears, and more.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku